Mosa Lina

 Mosa Lina is a 2D physics puzzle platformer created by indie developer Stuffed Wombat.
-It was released on the PC in 2023, and later ported to macOS the following year and to the Nintendo Switch in 2025.
+It was released on the PC in 2023, and ported to macOS the following year and to the Nintendo Switch in 2025.
 The game describes itself as a "hostile interpretation" of an immersive sim, in which the player solves open-ended physics and platforming puzzles using random selections of special tools and items.